sig-noi/raspibolt-extras/joinmarket.md

 If you get `E: Package 'python-virtualenv' has no installation candidate` error when running command above, replace `python-virtualenv` with `python3-virtualenv`.

 ### Create a JoinMarket dedicated bitcoin wallet with bitcoin-cli.
 This wallet will be used by JoinMarket to store addresses as watch-only.
 It will use this wallet when it communicates with bitcoin core via rpc calls.

 ```
 bitcoin-cli -named createwallet wallet_name=jm_wallet descriptors=false
 ```

-#### Create dedicated user and data directory
+### Create a dedicated user and a data directory

 * Create the “joinmarket” user, and make it a member of the “bitcoin” and "debian-tor" groups